KostasKoutrou/kostaskoutrou.github.io/_posts/ts-mde-event-viewer.md

 ```

-For App Control, the XPath query that can be used is the following:
+For `App Control`, the XPath query that can be used is the following:

 ```xml
 <QueryList>